- Pets and Animals

 A tropical cyclone is a massive collection of whirling wind and dense cloud mass, spiraling clockwise around a central eye of exceptional low pressure.
 Cyclones can reach winds speeds in excess of 200km/h, and can therefore be extremely dangerous.
 On average, ten cyclones occur in the Australian region each year.
 For more information about cyclones, visit the Queensland Government’s disasters and alerts web page or the Bureau of Meteorology Queensland cyclone page.

 A storm surge is a major risk associated with a cyclone, although, they can also form with low-pressure systems in non-tropical areas.
 A storm surge is a rise above the normal water level along a shore resulting from strong onshore winds and/or reduced atmospheric pressure.
-For further information on storm surges please visit the Get Ready website.
+For further information on storm surges please visit Get Ready Queensland.

 To see if your property is at risk of storm surge please view Council’s storm surge mapping.
 There are six storm tide evacuation zones, the Bureau of Meteorology will advise of predicted storm tide height.